 On the other hand, log burners have a number of advantages:

 - A log burner makes a room cosy, and a crackling fire provides a nice, relaxing ambience.
+Depending on your style, it may fit in well if you have more shabby chic furniture in your conservatory.

 - Log burners are cost-effective to run and are very energy efficient.
 Wood is usually much cheaper than electricity and gas, helping you to save money on your fuel bills.